DaoCloud/daocloud-api-docs/README.md

 # dao-openapi

-This repo stores OpenAPI docs, as a sub-project that will be merged into daocloud-docs when building the website: [docs.daocloud.io](https://docs.daocloud.io/)
+This repository contains OpenAPI documentation, which is a sub-project that will be integrated into [DaoCloud/Daocloud-docs](https://github.com/DaoCloud/Daocloud-docs) for the purpose of building our website: [docs.daocloud.io](https://docs.daocloud.io/)